 The Craft Beer Trade Certificate uses a MoreBeer B3 flat brew sculpture.
 This system allows students to brew up to 10 gallons of craft beer.
 These systems are currently used a pilot systems in many craft breweries.
 Students are able to perform experiments and received hands on instruction.
 In addition to brewing, students are able to ferment their beer, package it, and later sample for sensory evaluation.

 The program is advised by a board of professional craft brewers and craft beer industry professionals.
 Members skills range from public relations, hop trade, brewer, operations manager, and craft brewery owner.
 These members rotate every two years and bring a real world approach to our curriculum.

 Students may participate in the program as a non-matriculated student.
 Admission is not required to Central Washington University.
-Interested students will apply directly to the Office of Continuing Education at CWU.
-The deadline to apply for fall quarter is August 1st.
+Interested students will apply directly to the Office of Continuing Education.
+The deadline to apply and begin fall quarter is August 1st.
 Students will be notified of acceptance to the program and automatically be enrolled in all classes.
 Students will not enroll through SAFARI.
 Enrollment is limited and accepted on a first come first serve basis.
 Early registration is suggested.
 After meeting the eligibility requirements, students must submit the following to apply: